Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Data Set

 \subsection{Rotation curve fit}

 Our goal is to characterise the non-circular motions in the stellar kinematics of the extended solar neighbourhood.
-We start by computing the RC using the sample described in the last section.
+We start by computing the RC of the sample described in the last section.
 To this purpose we divide the star sample in 0.1 kpc radial bins and compute the median of the rotation velocities from all stars in each bin.
-As shown in Fig. \ref{fig:fits} (red stars), the result is a collection of values for the median rotation velocity as a function of the Galactocentric radius.
+As shown in Fig. \ref{fig:fits} (red dots), the result is a collection of values for the median rotation velocity as a function of the Galactocentric radius.

-This RC is not smooth and oscillates.
-These oscillations should not automatically be taken as true features of the RC, since Fig. \ref{fig:fits} represents the sum of the Galactic circular rotation with the non-circular motions produced by the perturbations in the kinematics of stars.
-These type of features in the RCs are often associated with an underlying perturbation of the disc, either Galactic or extragalactic \citep{Quillen2009,McGaugh2019,Martinez-Medina2019}, that in turn modifies the kinematics of gas and stars \citep{Shetty2007,Spekkens2007,Baba2016}.
+The resulting points do not result in a smooth curve.
+The observed oscillations should not automatically be taken as true features of the RC, since Fig. \ref{fig:fits} represents the sum of the Galactic axisymmetric rotation with the non-circular motions produced by the perturbations in the kinematics of stars.

+These type of features in observed RCs are often associated with an underlying perturbation of the disc, either Galactic or extragalactic \citep{Quillen2009,McGaugh2019,Martinez-Medina2019}, that in turn modifies the kinematics of gas and stars \citep{Shetty2007,Spekkens2007,Baba2016}.

 Of particular interest of the observed RC from Fig. \ref{fig:fits} are: the two maxima, at $\sim6.7$ and $\sim7.8$ kpc, and the three minima, at $\sim7$, $\sim9.5$, and $\sim10.7$ kpc.
-These features are clear deviations from circular motion, and our goal is to quantify how large they are and how they look like in a 2D velocity map, where the non-axisymmetries in velocity will be displayed as a function of Galactocentric radius and azimuth.
+These features are clear non-circular motions due to non-axisymmetric perturbations, and our goal is to quantify how large they are and how they look like in a 2D velocity map, where the non-axisymmetries in velocity will be displayed as a function of Galactocentric radius and azimuth.

-To obtain a better contrast of the perturbations in the kinematics we need to subtract the axisymmetric background from the stellar rotation velocities; for this we first obtain a circular velocity curve using the RC of Fig. \ref{fig:fits} (red stars).
+To obtain a better contrast of the perturbations in the kinematics we need to subtract the axisymmetric background from the stellar rotation velocities; for this we first obtain an axisymmetrically averaged rotational velocity curve using the data from Fig. \ref{fig:fits} (red dots).

 We have assumed that the true RC is smooth, and that most of the contribution to the observed oscillations comes from non-circular motions; if that hypothesis is correct, we expect the locii of the maxima and minima to have a significant dependence on the angle (as will be shown in the following sections).